Marketing Your Construction Business with Recycling

 You might enlist the help of some of your office staff, family, or friends who will assist with things like writing materials and posting to social media.
 If you don’t know what to do at all, look for a freelance writer or social media expert to help you push the message out into your community.

-- Direct mailers – construction is still a substantial business for direct mailers since your area is finite.
+Construction is still a substantial business for direct mailers since your area is finite.
 Even if it’s an enormous area, like LA or New York or Dallas, you know the communities where the work is happening.
+Marketing is essential.
 Mail flyers into that area touting your new “green” waste alternatives.

 Recycling is good for the planet, good for saving raw materials, and good for the community.
 You can also allow it to be good for your business.